prashant26199701/CSE-Departmental-Repository/README.md

 ## Configurations

 --> install Xampp for Windows and lampp for linux

---> download project and save whole directory to htdocs directory in xammp diectortoy --> Go to database Folder and Check the updated db.sql file --> open Xampp Create database "upload"
+--> download project and save whole directory to htdocs directory in xammp diectortoy

+--> Go to database Folder and Check the updated db.sql file

+--> open Xampp Create database "uploadfile"

 --> now import "updated db.sql"

 --> done

 ## Screenshots